 - To awaken their children’s interest in nature and to give them their first ideas.

-Will the mothers who are doing this course make it their duty to have on the knowledge they get, as they get it, to mothers of the artisan class, whether in the way of asking a few mothers to tea and chat, or in talk with a single mother in the course of cottage visits, or in mothers’ meetings; anyway will they make “pass on” their watchword.
+Will the mothers who are doing this course make it their duty to pass on the knowledge they get, as they get it, to mothers of the artisan class, whether in the way of asking a few mothers to tea and chat, or in talk with a single mother in the course of cottage visits, or in mothers’ meetings; anyway will they make “pass on” their watchword.

 She does not see study as a private endeavor, but as a means to bless the world around us.

-What Happened to the MEC?
+What Happened to the Mother’s Education Course?

 This is the most obvious question.
 While certain aspects of Miss Mason’s work outlived Miss Mason herself, the MEC seems to slip quietly away.